-We have direct access to a Special Educational Needs Coordinator (SENCO) who is responsible for ensuring that children with a special educational need and/or disability (SEND) have access to all areas of our provision.
-Our medium term planning is supported by Early Years Foundation Stage Guidance material, it also includes elements from nationally and locally endorsed educational programmes, such as Letters and Sounds, Healthy Early Years (HEY), and activities to support children with sensory processing and physical development.
+We have direct access to a Special Educational Needs and Disability Coordinator (SENDCO) who is responsible for ensuring that children with a special educational need and/or disability (SEND) have access to all areas of our provision.
+Our medium term planning is supported by Early Years Foundation Stage Guidance material.
+It also includes elements from nationally and locally endorsed educational programmes, such as Read, Write, Inc. Phonics Programme, Letters and Sounds, Healthy Early Years (HEY), and activities to support children with sensory processing and physical development.
 Regular observations of children playing and learning inform our short term plans.
 Each child is individually observed, assessed and planned for, ensuring that they each have access to a curriculum tailored specifically to them (taking into account their interests, strengths, areas requiring support) that extends learning and supports development.
 We develop targeted plans for children with SEND to support children's future learning and development, involving parents/carers and other professionals as appropriate.
 Practitioners carry out regular, relevant / specific training to help us to support children within our setting who have SEND.
-We will provide (where practicably possible) and use any specialist equipment required to support children's learning and development after undertaking any training necessary; We have recent experience of using visuals to aid communication and sound field systems to support children with hearing impairments.
+We will provide (where practicably possible) and use any specialist equipment required to support children's learning and development after undertaking any training necessary; We have recent experience of using visuals to aid communication.

 - Links we have to other agencies

 We work closely with the LA Early Years Inclusion Service and attend regular training that is carried out by them.
 In particular we have gained a wealth of experience working with Area SENDCOS' Child Development Centre Teachers, Autism/Communication Support Workers, Speech and Language Therapists, Behavioural Support Workers, Educational Psychologists and a Teacher of the Deaf.

 - How we support children transferring to school